Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: The City-Networks Dataset

-\paragraph{Real-world node features.} The node features in our dataset are derived from real-world features provided by OpenStreetMap for both road junctions and road segments.
-Specifically, the original node features consist of \textit{longitude} and \textit{latitude} of the road junction, the adjacent \textit{road count}, as well as type of land use at the coordinate (e.g., \textit{residential}, \textit{industrial}, \textit{forest}, etc.).
-For edge features, real-valued features like \textit{road length} and \textit{speed limit} are available, as well as binary features like \textit{one-way} and \textit{reversed} and categorical features such as road types (e.g., \textit{primary}, \textit{service}, \textit{residential}, etc.).
-After one-hot encoding binary and categorical features, we obtain a total of $12$ node features and $25$ edge features.
-Next, we apply a simple neighborhood aggregation that transfers edge features to node features by averaging the features of incidental edges and then concatenating them to the features of the focal node.
+\textbf{Real-world network topologies and features.} As shown in Figure~\ref{fig:visual_cities}, our \texttt{City-Networks} consists of street maps in four cities: Paris, Shanghai, Los Angeles, and London, which are obtained by querying OpenStreetMap~\citep{haklay2008openstreetmap} with OSMnx~\citep{boeing2024OSMnx}.
+In particular, we consider a city network inclusive of all types of roads in the city (e.g., \textit{drive}, \textit{bike}, \textit{walk}, etc.), where nodes represent road junctions with features like \textit{longitude}, \textit{latitude}, \textit{land use}, etc.; and edges represent road segments with features like \textit{road length}, \textit{speed limit}, \textit{road types}, etc. Next, to facilitate a typical node classification task, we apply a simple neighborhood aggregation that transforms edge features into node features by averaging the features of incidental edges and then concatenating them to the features of the focal node.
 These new node features represent, for instance, the average speed limit around a road junction or the probability of finding a residential road nearby.
-As a result, the final dataset contains $37$ node features after processing, where the original edge attributes are then discarded.
+As a result, the final dataset contains $37$ node features, where we also make the graphs undirected so that they only represent connectivity between junctions, and retain the largest connected component in each city.
+We refer readers to Appendix~\ref{app dataset feature} for a complete list of features and our approach in dataset processing.

-\paragraph{Node labels based on eccentricity.} To create class labels that require long-range dependency, we compute an approximation of eccentricity $\varepsilon(v)$ in network science~\citep{newman2018networks}, which measures the maximum distance from a node $v$ to all other nodes in the graph $\mathcal{G}=(V, E)$ by the following expressions: